alonrotem/inventory-calculator/README.md

 ❎ 🐞 Bug: baby length not selected when dropdown
 ❎ 🪶 Sort babies by length desc
 ❎ 🪶 Babies table
+⏹️ 🐞 Bug: New babies don't get aggregated if their length matches (make sure client & server)
+            check this.babyEditorDialog.confirm.subscribe((baby:Baby) => { on babies table component
+⏹️ 🐞 Bug: Opening a baby record doesn't select the baby
 ⏹️ 🪶 Wings
 ⏹️ 🪶 Hats